dnhrdt/whisper_client/cline_docs/activeContext.md

 Note: Historical investigation files and backups maintained in original German for reference purposes.

 ## Current Focus

+### 0. Revised Development Approach
+We have adopted a phased approach to development:

+#### Phase 1: Server Communication Stability & Documentation
+- Improve server communication stability
+  * Investigate internal buffer size uncertainties
+  * Address connection stability issues, including:
+    - Multiple parallel connections
+    - Connection closures during processing
+  * Implement handling of END_OF_AUDIO signal
+  * Add proper cleanup and resource management
+  * Implement more robust error handling and recovery mechanisms
+  * Add proper connection state tracking with detailed logging
+- Document server parameters
+  * Create comprehensive documentation of WhisperLive server parameters
+  * Document WebSocket message format and protocol details
+  * Clarify processing triggers and batch processing approach
+  * Document the server's internal buffer handling
+  * Investigate and address the issue of the server continuing to process after END_OF_AUDIO

+#### Phase 2: Real-Life Testing
+- Conduct tests with microphone to verify functionality in real-world conditions
+- Identify any issues or edge cases not caught in automated testing
+- Document any unexpected behaviors or performance issues
+- Address critical issues immediately

+#### Phase 3: Alpha Release
+- Create a versioned alpha release with proper documentation
+- Include setup instructions and known limitations
+- Document the current state of functionality and stability
+- Establish a baseline for future improvements

+#### Phase 4: Optimization
+- Focus on Tumbling Window performance optimization
+- Improve latency (currently 130ms average)
+- Optimize memory usage and processing efficiency
+- Refine thread synchronization and buffer management

+This approach ensures we have a solid, stable foundation before investing time in optimization.
+It also allows us to discover real-world issues through testing that might inform both our stability improvements and later optimization efforts.

 ### 1. Audio Processing with Tumbling Window
 - Tumbling Window implementation completed ✓